Abruptive/Metabun/README.md

 *Important: The class is still in development and major structural changes may happen.
 If you have any suggestions or found any bugs, please [post an issue](https://github.com/AlexandruDoda/ALXWP-Meta/issues/new) on the repository.*

-## What is the _ALXWP Meta Class_?
+## What is _Metabun_?

 _Meta boxes_ are draggable interface elements shown on the post editing screen, allowing the user to add additional information to the post.
-Learn more about Custom Meta Boxes by visiting the official [Plugin Handbook](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/).
-The _ALXWP Meta Class_ is a lightweight utility *(only 20KB)* that allows WordPress plugin developers to easily register custom meta boxes.
+Learn more about Custom Meta Boxes by visiting the official [Plugin Handbook](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/). _Metabun_ is a lightweight utility *(only 20KB)* that allows WordPress plugin developers to easily register custom meta boxes.

 ## Getting Started
 1. Download the [latest release](https://github.com/AlexandruDoda/ALXWP-Meta/releases)